eriknyquist/nedry/README.rst

    removestreamers [name] ...

-   Romoves one or more streamers from the  list of streamers being monitored.
+   Removes one or more streamers from the  list of streamers being monitored.
 Replace [name] with the twitch name(s) of the streamer(s) you want to remove.

    Example: